 You're here to learn to practice law.
 We're here to make that happen.

 At the University of Baltimore School of Law, you will learn doctrine, theory and skills through traditional study and through clinical and lawyering courses.
 We strive to make sure that all students attain critical core competencies.
-Your education will be enriched by work on journals, externships, membership in student organizations, moot court teams, student government, and your participation in centers and programs focused on local, national and global issues.
+Your education will be enriched by work involving journals, externships, membership in student organizations, moot court teams, student government and your participation in centers and programs focused on local, national and global issues.
 The School of Law also offers opportunities to study abroad so that you may focus on international and comparative law.

 We take professionalism seriously here.
 Students at the University of Baltimore School of Law must exhibit high standards of academic and professional responsibility.
-Our academics are governed by the Honor Code which is implemented by the student Honor Board.
+Our academics are governed by the Honor Code, which is implemented by the student Honor Board.